LolipopnJoker/Movies_Emotion_Analysis/README.md

 ## Lessons learned and recommendation
 ## Limitation and what can be improved
 * Code - while my analysis code does run runs without errors, several improvements could be implemented:
+  * Scraping the subtitles instead of manually downloading them – the entire project relies on the subtitle files.
+Because my web-scraping abilities aren’t good enough, I manually downloaded all the subtitles files.
+One of the improvements I want to in this project is to write a Python script that will automatically scrape the subtitles based on movie names.
   * Repetitiveness - There is repetitiveness in some parts of the code, mainly in the data cleaning section.
 This repetitiveness doesn't stop the code from running but makes it harder to scale up if needed or detect bugs if something slightly changes in the code.
+  * Using a relational database instead of a CSV file – as mentioned in the [Data sources section]( https://github.com/LolipopnJoker/Movies_Emotion_Analysis/blob/main/README.md#data-sources), I based this project on a publicly available dataset from Kaggle and all the subtitles for the movies.
+While the dataset from Kaggle is relatively small, it works fine with a CSV format.
+The subtitles, on the other hand, are hard to handle inside a CSV format due to their vast amounts of content.
+One of the improvements I am planning to add in the future is to build two things:
+    1. A Python script that will retrieve the data from [IMDB's API]( https://developer.imdb.com/)
+    2. A database to store all the data
 ## Repository structure
 ## Run Locally